hms-dbmi/chromoscope/docs/data-formats.md

 # Data Formats

-This page describes accepted data formats.
-To find required and optional files, please refer to the [Data Configuration section](data-config.md#data-configuration).
+This page describes file formats used in SVELT.
+To find a list of required and optional files, please refer to the [Data Configuration section](data-config.md#data-configuration).

 ## Structural Variants (BEDPE)
 <!-- https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format -->